 “Fragments” by Eva Abollivier.

-In this narrative point’n’click game, you play as a former arcade owner, who will close his shop forever.
+In this story-driven point and click game, you play as a former arcade owner, who will close his shop forever.
 How will you cope with this and other losses?

 DarkTober Game Jam 2018